All Episodes

 He believes fundamentally in redistribution of the wealth.

-And you know, the the mainstream media will say, oh, the conservatives are just being fear mongers when we say that, but it is absolutely true.
+And the mainstream media will say, oh, the conservatives are just being fearmongers when we say that, but it is absolutely true.

-You know, if you just look at something like raising the capital gains tax, when you know the president was asked about that in the 2008 debates, um Charlie Gibbs said to him, you know, then Senator Obama, history shows that when you raise the capital gains tax, it decreases revenue to the Treasury.
+If you just look at something like raising the capital gains tax, when the president was asked about that in the 2008 debates, Charlie Gibbs said to him, then Senator Obama, history shows that when you raise the capital gains tax, it decreases revenue to the Treasury.

 It has the opposite impact.

-So why are you out there, and especially now in the middle of a recession?
+So why are you out there, and especially now in the middle of a recession, why are you out there saying we need to raise the capital gains tax?

-And Senator Obama then said, well, it's because I I would do it for fairness.
+And Senator Obama then said, well, it's because I would do it for fairness.

 It's about fairness.

-So, you know, this is a president who would take a step known to be harmful to the economy that would decrease the revenue that we're taking in, um, simply because he believes it creates a system that he calls fair.
+So this is a president who would take a step known to be harmful to the economy that would decrease the revenue that we're taking in simply because he believes it creates a system that he calls fair.

 And it's hard to imagine something much more damaging.

-But you know, I've uh you mentioned I've been out in Wyoming a lot and talking to people there about the extent to which they feel, um, you know, people particularly in the energy industry, um, that you're watching this government, the regulatory agencies of this government are just marching in lockstep against the private sector.
+But you mentioned I've been out in Wyoming a lot and talking to people there about the extent to which they feel, people particularly in the energy industry, that you're watching this government, the regulatory agencies of this government, are just marching in lockstep against the private sector.

-And you know, we just we know history tells us that private sector is the engine of growth, that we know that that that's what we've got to empower to create jobs and get us out of this economic downturn.
+And we know history tells us that private sector is the engine of growth, that we know that that's what we've got to empower, to create jobs and get us out of this economic downturn.

-And the president he's not it's not like he's he's hiding what he's going to do.
+And the President, it's not like he's hiding what he's going to do.

-He's been very clear about it and it's it's very wrong and very dangerous.
+He's been very clear about it, and it's very wrong and very dangerous.

-G give the we've been talking about principles this entire show and it had spectacular guests from Ed Gillespie to Paul Ryan to Marsha Blackburn.
+We've been talking about principles this entire show and have had spectacular guests from Ed Gillespie to Paul Ryan to Marsha Blackburn.

 But give people specific examples.

-Take Wyoming, because that is a growth state, like North Dakota's a growth state.
+Take Wyoming because that is a growth state, like North Dakota is a growth state.

-The specific application of Obama policies have retarded jobs and growth by s sitting on our pr production, our oil production, one of our biggest industries among other impediments imposed on us.
+The specific application of Obama policies have retarded jobs and growth by sitting on our production, our oil production, one of our biggest industries, among other impediments imposed on the energy industry.

-You know, Wyoming is is one of the largest producers uh of trona uh in the country, in the world.
+It's also, you know, Wyoming is one of the largest producers of Trona in the country, in the world.

-And it's things like, you know, the new greenhouse gas regulations, um, obviously uh new regulations that that have to do with um clean coal technology, um royalties, what the extent to which the federal government is gonna get involved in increasing the royalties that have got to be paid to the federal government.
+And it's things like the new greenhouse gas regulations, obviously new regulations that have to do with clean coal technology, royalties, the extent to which the federal government is going to get involved in increasing the royalties that have got to be paid to the federal government.

-You know, and and Wyoming is interesting because uh if you look at sort of what's gone on over the last year, at just about the same time that Barack Obama in Washington was accomplishing what no American president has ever accomplished before, which was losing the perfect triple A credit rating of the United States.
+And Wyoming is interesting because if you look at sort of what's gone on over the last year, at just about the same time that Barack Obama in Washington was accomplishing what no American president has ever accomplished before, which was losing the perfect AAA credit rating of the United States, Wyoming became one of only a handful of states to gain a perfect AAA credit rating.

 And it's because of strong and responsible fiscal policies.